gvisoc/kafka-streams-instrumentation/README.md

 It is easy to verify the applications works in the logs --there are currently no tests in this repository.

-The Jaeger UI is accessible at `http://localhost:16686/search`.
+The Jaeger UI is accessible at [http://localhost:16686](http://localhost:16686).

 ## Conclusions
 Stateful operations on Kafka Streams, like joins, are not propagating all needed headers through RocksDB.
-By running this example we can see that the end to end obserbability is broken with the current scenario.
+By running this example we can see that the end to end observability is broken with the current scenario.
 Stateless operations or 1:1 processes are presumably OK.

 See also:
 - [KAFKA-7718](https://issues.apache.org/jira/browse/KAFKA-7718) on the Apache Software Foundation Jira.